Axionable/Axionaut/README.md

 <strong>To train your own driving model:</strong>
 `python train.py --augmentation True --epochs 10 --batch_size 128 --patience 5`

+The snapshot model is saved in the `Models/checkpoint_model.hdf5`.
+The final model is stored in the current folder as `final_model.hdf5`.

 Feel free to explore and set your prefered training hyperparameters!